hai-h-nguyen/RL-package-installation/UbuntuCudaCudnnGymMujoco.md

 >>> import keras
 >>>
 ```
-C. Install Mujoco: Can ask for a trial license or use your uni email to get 1-year license
+3. Install Mujoco: Can ask for a trial license or use your uni email to get 1-year license
 ```
 #download mjpro150.zip
 wget -O mjpro150.zip https://www.roboti.us/download/mjpro150_linux.zip